squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = How do I use the plugin? =

-Full instructions can be found on the [Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) project home page on the Squelch Web Design website.
+Full instructions can be found on the [Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) project homepage on the Squelch Design website.

 = Can I change the look of the widgets? =

 Yes.
 The plugin creates jQuery UI accordions and tabs, jQuery UI-compatible toggles, and the horizontal accordions have been set up to use jQuery UI themes by default.
 So changing the jQuery UI theme in use on the page will change the appearance of the widgets.
 To change the jQuery UI theme simply go to Appearance > Tabs and Accordions and choose a theme from the dropdown menu.

 You can also style the widgets with your own custom CSS if you wish by using the .squelch-taas-override class, but that is beyond the scope of this FAQ.
-Instructions are available on the [Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) project home page.
+Instructions are available on the [Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) project homepage.

 = Can I see a demo of the widgets? =

-Sure, on the [Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) project home page.
+Sure, on the [Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) project homepage.

 You can also [spin up your own WordPress playground and try the plugin out for yourself](https://tastewp.com/new?pre-installed-plugin-slug=squelch-tabs-and-accordions-shortcodes&redirect=themes.php%3Fpage%3Dsquelch-tabs-and-accordions-shortcodes%2Fsquelch-tabs-and-accordions.php&ni=true).